aiven/aiven-docs/docs/products/caching/howto/migrate-aiven-redis.md

         ```

         :::note
-        Here are your required values for the hostname, port and
-        password of the source Redis service, as well as the VPD ID and
+        Note the hostname, port, and password of the source Redis service, as well as
-        cloud name.
+        the VPC ID and cloud name.
+You need these details to complete the migration.
         :::

-2. Create the Aiven for Redis service (if you don't have one yet), and
+1. Create the Aiven for Redis service and start the migration.
+If you do not have
-    migrate:

-    ```
+    a service already, create one with:

+    ```bash
     avn service create --project test -t redis -p hobbyist --cloud aws-eu-west-1 --project-vpc-id 40ddf681-0e89-4bce-bd89-25e246047731 -c migration.host="master.jappja-redis.kdrxxz.euw1.cache.amazonaws.com" -c migration.port=6379 -c migration.password=<password> redis
     ```

     :::tip
-    If the source Redis server is publicly accessible, the
+    You can skip specifying the project-vpc-id and cloud if the source Redis server is
-    project-vpc-id and cloud parameters are not needed.
+    publicly accessible.
     :::

-3. Check the migration status:
+1. Check the migration status:

-    ```
+    ```bash
     avn service migration-status --project test redis

     STATUS  METHOD  ERROR